-Following 2 years of independent research on the available testing methods for glyphosate around the World, Henry Rowlands, Director of The Detox Project has summarized this glyphosate testing research into 5 points for NGOs, the public, commercial companies and government regulators:
+Following 5 years of independent research on the available testing methods for glyphosate around the world, Henry Rowlands, Director of The Detox Project, has summarized this glyphosate testing research into 5 points for the public, NGOs, commercial companies and government regulators.

-2. Methods for chemical testing including glyphosate testing should always have minimum limits of detection of 0.5 parts per billion (PPB) or lower for urine and water and under 20 PPB where possible for food samples.
+2. Methods for chemical testing including glyphosate testing should always have minimum limits of detection of 1 part per billion (PPB) or lower for urine and water and 20 PPB or lower where possible for food samples.
 Anything higher than these will give irresponsible results as the methods will give negative results even if the sample actually does contain glyphosate.

-3. Validated or Verified LC/MS/MS (Liquid chromatography-tandem mass spectrometry) testing methods are the most responsible methods that should be used in testing urine, water or food for glyphosate and AMPA residues.
+3. Validated or Verified LC-MS/MS (Liquid chromatography-tandem mass spectrometry) testing methods are the most responsible methods that should be used in testing hair, urine, water or food for glyphosate and AMPA residues.
 The labs that the Detox Project works alongside use these methods only.

 4. ELISA testing methods for pesticides can produce false positive and false negative results and thus can not be used by regulators – ELISA methods can give inaccurate results.
 These methods are usually used as a screening tool and any positive results have to be confirmed by a chromatographic method to be usable in risk assessment.